emgong/double-takes/app/posts/2017-01-18-life-after-nil.md

 ---
 title: "Life After Nil"
-description: 'Learn about the benifits that a type system can add to your coding by comparing Ruby to Haskell.
-We will “forget about nil”, “declaratively model your domain”, and “allow your compiler to drive your design”.'
+description: "Learn the benefits a type system adds to your coding with Haskell.
+Forget about nil, declaratively model your domain, and allow the compiler to drive."
 author:
   name: "Sam Jones"
   url: "http://twitter.com/samjonester"